-The longest stage of TRANSPYR GRAN RAID MTB 2018 is however not the one with the highest elevation, as we tried to design the most easy first part of it.
+The longest stage of TRANSPYR GRAN RAID MTB by TRESSIS A LA PAR is however not the one with the highest elevation, as we tried to design the most easy first part of it.
 Starting from the iconic Citadel of Jaca, the route heads the northwest to avoid the mountains of the Pyrenees in the first part, accumulating kilometres on rolling terrain in order to increase the average speed without much effort.
 After the second food station located in the smart village of Burgui, the profile changes and there is no way to avoid having to ascend some small mountains, up to 1300 metres high, jumping to the side of the Pyrenees of Navarra, where you soon will be able to realize the different landscape and climate.
 A quick look at the altimetry profile will show how different are the first and second part of the stage.
-Once the top of the long climb reached, slighltly further the pk 100, he track will gently descent and pass through several small villages mixing roads, tarmac paths and fast gravel ways, until finally arrives at Burguete.
+Once the top of the long climb reached, slightly further the PK 100, he track will gently descent and pass through several small villages mixing roads, tarmac paths and fast gravel ways, until finally arrives at Burguete.

 Progressing in the stage will make you experience the natural and cultural landscape transition from the rough Pyrenees of Aragon and the more Atlantic shaped ones of Navarra.

 Overall the technical difficulty is low as we assume that distance and elevation are quite a good challenge for the TRANSPYR survivors at this point.